 Particular emphasis is given to consideration of the practical consequences to any family business that can result from a sudden, untimely and unexpected death.
 In extreme cases, a business can be left entirely without anyone to run it, never mind anyone authorised to sign cheques.
 It can take several weeks or months to obtain court authority to appoint someone to take charge in which time day-to-day operation of the business can become impossible.
 A few precautionary steps can avoid such problems.

-Our experienced legacy services team at our Bristol, Taunton, Yeovil and Bath offices can help you with a wide range of issues, dealing with your affairs efficiently and sensitively to give you and those closest to you real peace of mind.
+Our experienced legacy services team can help you with a wide range of issues, dealing with your affairs efficiently and sensitively to give you and those closest to you real peace of mind.

 Areas we can help you with include: